OTC Drugs for Alcohol Withdrawal: Safer Alternatives to Antabuse

 L-glutamine

-According to a recent study, kudzu extract is extremely helpful in reducing alcohol intake.5 Kudzu extract is a Chinese remedy that is used to treat diabetes, the common cold, and menopausal symptoms, among other medical issues.
-Just a single dose has also been shown to reduce binge drinking episodes and help heavy drinkers cut back.6 However, like all supplements, kudzu extract is not heavily regulated, so it’s important to be cautious about where you buy it and communicate with your doctor to determine an appropriate dose.
+According to a recent study, kudzu extract is extremely helpful in reducing alcohol intake.
+Kudzu extract is a Chinese remedy that is used to treat diabetes, the common cold, and menopausal symptoms, among other medical issues.
+Just a single dose has also been shown to reduce binge drinking episodes and help heavy drinkers cut back.
+However, like all supplements, kudzu extract is not heavily regulated, so it’s important to be cautious about where you buy it and communicate with your doctor to determine an appropriate dose.
+Before starting any new supplement or OTC product, check with your doctor or pharmacist to make sure it won’t interact with your prescriptions, medical conditions, or pregnancy.
+If you’re unsure whether any OTC medication for alcohol withdrawal is safe for you, talk with a doctor or detox specialist before starting it.

 Multivitamins